-Replace any tire with a tread depth of less than 1/16 inch (1.6 mm).
+Replace any tire with a tread depth of less than 1/16 in (1.6 mm).

-Tread wear indicators are located in at least six places on the tread circumference and become visible at a tread depth of approximately 1/16 inch (1.6 mm).
+Tread wear indicators are located in at least three places on the tread circumference and become visible at a tread depth of approximately 1/16 in (1.6 mm).
 The tread wear indicators appear as a solid band across the tread.